eddientim/starling-bank-integration-backend/README.md

 ### Set up & Build

 Install maven dependencies
-- `mvn install` or you can start the application from `main` class by clicking the play green button.
+- `mvn install`

 The service can be run with
-- `mvn run`
+- `mvn spring-boot:run` or you can start the application from `main` class by clicking the play green button.

 Tests can be run with
 - `mvn test`